Anisotropic magnetotransport properties of the heavy-fermion superconductor CeRh$_2$As$_2$

 \subsection{Summary}

-In summary, we performed anisotropic magneto-transport measurement in the heavy fermion superconductor CeRh$_2$As$_2$.
-We find that the proposed quadrupole density wave phase at $T_0$ manifests in both $\rho_a (T)$ and $\rho_c (T)$.
-Furthermore, for a magnetic field applied along the $a$ axis, $T_0$ rises with increasing magnetic fields and a field-induced transition occurs at $B_m \approx $ 8.1~T where the suggested quadrupole density wave phase changes to a new broken symmetry state.
-In comparison, for a magnetic field applied along the $c$ axis, the quadrupole density wave phase at $T_0$ is suppressed below our base temperature $\sim$0.35~K by a field $B \sim$ 4.5~T, similar to the transition field between two different SC phases.
-Our results suggest that the quadrupole density wave phase plays a key role in the unique superconducting properties of CeRh$_2$As$_2$ and leads to multiphase superconductivity when a magnetic field is applied along the $c$ direction.
+In summary, we performed anisotropic magnetotransport measurements in the heavy-fermion superconductor CeRh$_2$As$_2$.
+We find that the proposed quadrupole-density-wave phase at $T_0$ manifests in both $\rho_a (T)$ and $\rho_c (T)$.
+Furthermore, for a magnetic field applied along the $a$ axis, $T_0$ rises with increasing magnetic fields and a field-induced transition occurs at $\mu_0 H_m \approx $ 8.1~T, where the suggested quadrupole-density- wave phase changes to a new broken symmetry state.
+In comparison, for a magnetic field applied along the $c$ axis, the quadrupole-density-wave phase at $T_0$ is suppressed below our base temperature $\sim$0.35~K by a field $\mu_0 H \sim$ 4.5~T, close to the transition field between two different SC phases.
+Our results suggest that the quadrupole-density-wave phase plays a key role in the unique superconducting properties of CeRh$_2$As$_2$ and leads to multiphase superconductivity when a magnetic field is applied along the $c$ direction.